Heartagena: The Wild Heart of Colombia

 Day 4 – Nature + Culture Integration

-Theme: Rooted in community, nourished by culture.
+Theme: Rooted in community,

 • Gentle morning integration: breakfast, group reflection, journaling, creative expression.